Masjid Al-Dahab: Background

-The Golden Mosque acquired its name for its gold-painted dome as well as for its location in Globo de Oro Street.
-Under the supervision of Philippine's then-First Lady Imelda Marcos, construction began on August 4, 1976, for the visit of Libya President Muammar al-Gaddafi, although his visit was cancelled.
+The Golden Mosque acquired its name for its gold-painted dome and its location on Globo de Oro Street.
+Under the supervision of Philippine's then-First Lady Imelda Marcos, construction began on August 4, 1976, for the visit of Libyan leader Muammar al-Gaddafi, although his visit was cancelled.
 It was funded through foreign donations, notably from Libya and Saudi Arabia.
 It now serves many in Manila's Muslim community and is especially full during Jumuah prayers on a Friday.
 The mosque can accommodate up to 22,000 worshippers.

 The mosque incorporates a mixture of foreign and local influences.
-Its dome and erstwhile minaret are patterned after Middle Eastern structures whereas its geometric designs borrow much from the colors and variations of ethnic Maranao, Maguindanao, and Tausug art.
+Its dome and erstwhile minaret are patterned after Middle Eastern structures, whereas its geometric designs borrow much from the colours and variations of ethnic Maranao, Maguindanao, and Tausug art.
 The curved lines are based on the serpent motifs in Maranao art.
 The mosque used to exhibit stained glass panels by artist Antonio Dumlao.
 The glass panels are now at the Far Eastern University.